-The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
-The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
-The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 2017 Full Year Population Characteristics File.
+The dwelling unit ID (DUID) is a seven-digit number consisting of a 2-digit panel number followed by a five-digit random number assigned after the case was sampled for MEPS.
+A three-digit person number (PID) uniquely identifies each person within the dwelling unit.
+The ten-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
+Beginning in 2018, all ID variables begin with the 2-digit panel number.
+For detailed information on dwelling units and families, please refer to the documentation for the 2019 Full Year Population Characteristics File.